 And when it comes to my ham I follow a doctrine my mom taught me long ago.
 Ham has to taste like ham!
-So, I hardly marinade it for too long or put a lot of stuff on it like too many decorative cloves or thick pineapple slices all over.
-That sure makes the ham look pretty, but, I always think they overwhelmingly taste like everything else BUT the ham – so, no thanks.
+So, I hardly marinate it for too long or put a whole lot of stuff on it that’ll make it taste less like ham.

-This ham recipe is the easiest, most perfect holiday ham, and the leftovers make the best sandwiches you’ll ever have!
+This ham recipe is the easiest and the leftovers make the best sandwiches you’ll ever have!

 Of course you can use any ham you want, but, Snake River Farms hams are my absolute favorite!
 They’re 100% purebred Berkshire Korobuta pork, perfectly cured, and smoked over real hardwood.
 They’re super juicy and tender, and to me, there’s no better ham!!